Why is Quitting So Hard?

 Reward yourself.
 Strengthen your victories.
 Whenever you wish, give yourself a reward for staying motivated.

-Coping with cigarette cravings in the moment
+Coping with cigarette cravings at the moment

 Find an oral substitute: keep other things in your mouth to fill when craving arrives.
 Try mints, carrot or celery sticks, chewing gum or sunflower seeds.
 Or suck on a drinking straw.